-Higher education in the 21st century depends on technology, and free laptops for college students is a pretty obvious way for colleges to make technology accessible.
+Higher education in the 21st century depends on technology.
+A free laptop for college students is a pretty obvious way for colleges to make technology accessible.
 The circumstances and policies are different for every free laptop college; sometimes you can take online courses with free laptop rental, or sometimes a free laptop for college is exactly that – a free laptop for college.
-Some colleges offer a free iPad for students, or even an iPad Pro for students.
-A few extremely generous institutions (Seton Hall, for one) will even give students a free laptop and tablet.
+Some colleges offer a free iPad for undergraduate students, or even an iPad Pro for students.
+A few extremely generous institutions (Seton Hall, for one) will even give students a free or discounted laptop and tablet.

-If you’re wondering “How can I get a free laptop?” the answer is from just about any of the 25 College that Offer Free Laptops or iPads.
+If you’re wondering “How can I get a free laptop?” the answer is – do a school search, or just check out our list!
+Below we have listed colleges that offer free laptops or iPads.
 Looking for the best tablets for college students on a budget?
 How does free sound?
-Whether it’s a laptop provided for underprivileged students on financial aid, or a top of the line iPad Pro for students in graphic design or digital marketing (just think about your social media presence), colleges that offer free laptops are showing what it takes to make learning in the 21st century accessible and transformative.
+Some institutions only provide for underprivileged students with financial aid.
+And some require students enrolled in a graphic design or digital marketing program.
+The online colleges that offer free laptops are showing what it takes to make learning in the 21st century accessible and transformative.
 For innovation – providing technology will be standard in no time.

 Ranking the Best Free Laptop Colleges

-So what colleges offer free laptops?
-These colleges – the 25 Colleges that offer free laptops or iPads.
+So where do I find these online colleges with free laptops?
+Don’t worry, we did the school search for you!
 College Consensus looked for institutions that have made their free laptop or tablet initiatives a key selling point, and did the research to determine just what kind of offer they’re making – if it’s really free, if it’s hidden in fees, if it’s loaded with red tape or free as Christmas.
-These are the best 25, the colleges that offer free laptops for students not just as a carrot on a stick, but as a real pedagogical tool that is deeply embedded in learning.
+These are the best online colleges that offer free laptops for students not just as a carrot on a stick, but as a real pedagogical tool that is deeply embedded in learning.

 One of the most prestigious institutions in the world, recognized among the elite Southern Ivies, Duke University is known for being continually on the forefront of research, instruction, and practice.
 Founded in 1838, Duke became one of the wealthiest private research universities in the nation with the Duke Endowment, given by tobacco magnate James B. Duke.
 With an endowment of $8.5 billion, Duke funds some of the most advanced research in medicine and technology in the world.
 It’s also made it possible for Duke to be a tuition-free college.